 Easement Acquisition Work Orders

 After you submit an easement application and that application has been funded, BWSR will issue an Easement Acquisition Work Order.
 This Work Order will include $2,000 per newly funded easement.
-Under the 2017 Master Joint Powers Agreement this includes the duties listed under Phase 1 ($1,000), Phase 2 ($500), and Phase 3($500).
-Under the 2020 Master Joint Powers Agreement these same duties were categorized into just two phases: Phase 1 ($1,000) and Phase 2 ($1,000) for clarity and ease in providing partial reimbursement upon cancellation of an easement.
+Duties are categorized into two phases: Phase 1 ($1,000) and Phase 2 ($1,000) for clarity and ease in providing partial reimbursement upon cancellation of an easement.
 These Phases are what BWSR considers Easement Acquisition.

-SWCDs may submit for reimbursement for services covered under Easement Acquisition Work Orders when an easement is both recorded and paid during open invoicing months (see “Invoicing” section below).
+SWCDs may submit for reimbursement for services covered under Easement Acquisition Work Orders when an easement is both recorded and the landowner payment has been completed.

 Technical Assistance (Plan Development/Construction Implementation) Work Orders